makyo/ally/content/news/2019-10-10-heavy-shit.md

 > You had lots going on.

 Well, still.
 Even if I had lots going on, it would have been nice to have actually gotten some more done.
+International flights have to be good for something.

 > Also, you're depressed.